1. Pension flexibility statistics

 To apply, members will need an HMRC online services account.
 To create an account, or to login to an existing one, they should go to HMRC services: sign in or register.

 Although the deadline for IP2014 applications closes at midnight on 5 April 2017, individuals will still be able to log on and amend an existing application after this date.

 b.
 Lifetime allowance pension scheme administrator look up service

-Following the article in Pension scheme newsletter 81 about development of the look up service for pension scheme administrators to check the protection status of their members, we’ve received a number of queries about the service and the date it will go live.
-We are sorry for the delay to delivery of this service.
+Following the article in Pension schemes newsletter 81 about development of the look up service for pension scheme administrators to check the protection status of their members, HMRC received a number of queries about the service and the date it’ll go live.
+We’re sorry for the delay to delivery of this service.
 We can confirm that we’re continuing to develop the pension scheme administrator look up service and will keep you updated on progress.